vmware-archive/kube-prod-runtime/docs/workflow.md

 ### Deploy changes

 ```
-$ kubecfg update --ignore-unknown --gc-tag kube_prod_runtime kubeprod-manifest.jsonnet
+$ kubecfg update --ignore-unknown=true --gc-tag kube_prod_runtime kubeprod-manifest.jsonnet
 ```

-[//]: # (There is a bug in kubecfg that always requires using --ignore-unknown for now, even if this command-line flag is supposed to default to True)
+NOTE: There is a [bug in kubecfg](https://github.com/ksonnet/kubecfg/issues/211) that always requires using `--ignore-unknown=true`, even if this command-line flag defaults to `true`.

 ### Check-in changes